Texas A&M beats Arkansas in overtime again | KitchenerPost.ca

 It was the third time in four years that A&M and Arkansas needed overtime to decide a winner, and the Aggies continued to serve as a stumbling block for the Razorbacks.

-The Aggies are now 6-0 in the series since joining the SEC in 2012 and, along with No. 1 Alabama, are the two SEC West teams that Arkansas have failed to defeat during that time.
+The Aggies are now 6-0 in the series since joining the SEC in 2012 and, along with No. 1 Alabama, are one of two SEC West teams that Arkansas have failed to defeat during that time.

+"Very disappointing, the guys are crushed," Arkansas coach Bret Bielema said.
+"But obviously three games into a season where we've a lot of football in front of us.
+If they can fight that way for four quarters the rest of the year they're going to be all right."

 The lead changed hands four times in the fourth quarter before Texas A&M kicker Daniel LaCamera tied it at 43 on 27-yard field goal with four seconds remaining.